jaindivyanshu1/RBAC_Project/README.md

     - Look for the terminal log that displays the running URL (e.g., http://localhost:3000).
     - Press Ctrl + Click on the link in VS Code to open it in your default browser.

+4. Credentials:

+    - For Admin:- First register with *admin@gmail.com* and provide password atleast 8 charecter long and then login with the same credentials.
+    - For Other:- Just register with valid email and password, then login with the same credentials.

 ### Provide Feedback

     If you encounter any issues or have suggestions for improvement, please feel free to open an issue.
     I appreciate your feedback and look forward to hearing from you.
     - Create an issue on my Github Account.